-The Xbox One X is stealing the headlines, but PC gaming is still where it’s at for supreme graphical performance.
-Be it on Steam, Origin or GOG, we have the best pc games you need to install on your gaming rig.
+PC gaming remains the place to be for supreme graphical performance.
+Be it Steam, Origin or GOG, we have all the best PC games you need to install right now.

 With graphics cards now combining incredible power and competitive price points, the platform is also now becoming available to more gamers.
 Experiences are consistently better looking and running smoother than their console counterparts, showing that those without a gaming rig are sorely missing out.